 3. Send the Automated Invoice Email one week prior to payment due date

-For members not set up on auto-payment, we recommend using the Automated Invoice Email in the Member Manager software message center.
+For members not set up on auto-payment, we recommend using the Automated Invoice Email.
+This can be found in the Member Manager software message center.
 You can set this email to send automatically based on the member’s payment due date.
 The invoice will be attached to the email at the time of sending.
-We recommend setting the Automated Invoice Email one week prior to the member’s payment due date to give members ample notice and help prevent late member payments.
+We recommend setting the Automated Invoice Email one week prior to the member’s payment due date.
+This gives members ample notice and help prevent late member payments.

 All studios need to have a clear collections process to ensure the financial health of their business.
 Make sure your member agreements include clear terms about the member’s responsibility to pay.
 It’s a good practice to review the payment amounts, due dates, and the membership duration with the member and have them sign off on the information, so that clear expectations are set.